mnestorov/docker-automation/README.md

 - Open the PhpStorm app
 - Loading Ubuntu terminal and SSH login to the remote server.

-**Note:** For this automation script to work is requred to use [Docker Web Server for Ubuntu 22.04](https://github.com/mnestorov/laravel-docker-web-server) and [Docker Container for Laravel 8+ and PHP 8.0 With Apache Web Server](https://github.com/mnestorov/laravel-project-container)
+**Note:** For this automation script to work is requred to use [Docker Local Web Server](https://github.com/mnestorov/docker-local-web-server) and [Docker Project Container with PHP 8+ and Apache](https://github.com/mnestorov/docker-poject-container)

 ## Prerequisites